Thanksgiving is awesome but without attention to your mindset, there could be some stress!

 The key is to be more aware of your thinking and how you want to “show up.”

-Don’t expect perfection.
-Don’t be surprised when things and people aren’t exactly the way you wanted them to be.
+Don’t be surprised when things, situations and people aren’t exactly the way you wanted them to be.

-• You will most likely spend more money than you anticipated.
+• You will most probably spend more money than you anticipated.

 • The grocery store could run out of a key ingredient for something you’re making.